 - Surgical treatments:

 - Endolymphatic sac surgery - this involves decompression of the endolymphatic sac and sigmoid sinus.
-The effectiveness of this treatment has been confirmed by a recent Cochrane review.
+The effectiveness of this treatment has been confirmed by a Cochrane review.

 - Vestibular nerve section - aims to cure vertigo while preserving hearing.